ravic4/module_10/README.md

 # module _ 10 : Clusters:
-### This code was done through the help of Shah, Pablo, also spoke to Kayla about the assignemnt.
-Furthermore, I also reference homework assignments and other inclass homework
+### This code was done through the help of Shah, Pablo, and also received support from Kayla.
+Furthermore, I also referenced homework assignments and other inclass assignments pertaining to PCA to complete my code.
+The homeworks I used were from Unsupervised Learning Folder.
 ### Steps for the code:
 1. Called in my original dataframe which consisted of % change of crypto prices
 2. Plotted my dataframe to se what's inside